-Prerequisites: ART 1101 & ART 1117 Credits: 2 EXP/My Career ART 4492 Exhibition/Professional Practice This course will prepare students for their Senior Exhibition and design a portfolio for entering the job market.
+Prerequisites: ART 1101 & ART 1117 ART 4100 Advanced Studio I (Prof. Zsófia Görömbei) A studio experience that emphasizes the process of developing a personal and informed individualized visual language is the focus of this sequence of courses.
+Analysis of work through critique and familiarization with contemporary ideas is emphasized.
+For art major and minor students only.
+64 or more credits necessary.
+EXP/My Career ART 4492 Exhibition/Professional Practice Credits: 2 This course will prepare students for their Senior Exhibition and design a portfolio for entering the job market.
 Students will curate and prepare their art work according to professional exhibition standards under the careful guidance of a faculty member.
 Students will be involved with the marketing of their work for the senior exhibition, as well as the job market.
 Implicitly, this course will prepare McDaniel Art Students for art related jobs, graduate school, and future professional exhibitions.
-Credits: 2 AHY 4491 Capstone Research Students will carry out independent research under the supervision of a faculty member in the department.
+AHY 4491 Capstone Research Credits: 2 Students will carry out independent research under the supervision of a faculty member in the department.
 Students will complete background reading, identify the research problem/question, outline their procedure or method of approach, and carryout extensive writing to conclude with a full draft of the paper by semester's end.
 CE AHY 1113 Survey of Art I (Prof. Gabriella Szigethy) This course will provide students of all majors with a basic knowledge of how visual coding has been operating in our 21st century society and where the roots of these operations can be found.
 The course will primarily focus on the political, social and ethical perspectives of art, a powerful platform of the elites all throughout the ages.
 This means a more than timely disengagement from the traditional historical evaluations of art.
 SCH/ I/ EXP AHY 2210 A History of Exhibitions (Prof. Attila Horányi) This course explores the practice of collecting and modes of displaying images and objects across time and world cultures.
 We will examine how the museum has served to shape racial and national narratives and identity through various case studies including ekphrastic writings from late antiquity, medieval hoarding, and 17th century Curiosity Cabinets and to the formulation of the idea of the encyclopedic museum, World's Fairs, museums of ethnography and natural history, and art exhibitions.
 Students will discuss and debate a variety of primary and theoretical texts on the power of exhibition planning, as well as topics related to "othering," subjugating and/or objectifying marginalized communities and cultures.
-Special emphasis will be placed on the role of repatriation of art that has been stolen from original cultures through role-playing scenarios.
+Special emphasis will be placed on the role of repatriation of art that has been stolen from original cultures through role-playing scenarios. -- --